-16.68.2 Save lines, cumulative
+16.69.2 Save lines, zone cumulative

-This option tells the code to save the log of the cumulative intensity of up to 100 emission lines as a function of depth into the cloud.
+This option tells the code to save the cumulative intensity of up to 100 emission lines as a function of depth into the cloud.
 The emission lines are specified on the following input lines and end with a line with the keyword end in columns 1-3.

 The code distinguishes between intrinsic and emergent line intensities.
 This command reports the intrinsic line intensity by default.
 If the keyword emergent appears then it will report the emergent line intensity.
+The keyword "zone" distinguishes the spatial integration performed here from the time integration performed in time-dependent problems.